saksaikot/next-js-by-example/next-shop.md

 5. add vscode extension 'tailwind css intelliSense' to better tailwind code completion.

 Now if we run our app in dev we can see that our heading has different style.

+## 006. Utility First css

+Tailwind is utility first css framework.We can style our component only using the utility class. the difference between bootstrap and tailwind is bootstrap has a fixed style. while by using tailwind the design is what user want.
+But using tailwind will make the reusable style complex, but it is not a problem for react, we simply create a reusable react component with tailwind css, that can be reusable in our app. ei. we give a p-3 to our main tag and our title, we make it a Title component, we can reuse it other place.